Broncos’ secondary has gone from weakness to strength in ’21

 “I love that guy, by the way,” Miller said.
 “Pat Surtain, he’s going to be on (Chiefs tight end Travis) Kelce and (Raiders tight end Darren) Waller and all those guys.
 So, I’m excited.
 We’ve got a great team and it should lead to a lot of wins for us this year.”

-NOTES: Chubb (ankle) returned to practice Monday after missing most of last week but didn’t do any work in individual periods.
-TE Noah Fant (leg) returned and participated in individual drills. … The Broncos signed WR De’Mornay Pierson-El to their practice squad a week after cutting him Pierson-El was on the Raiders’ practice squad from 2019-20.
+NOTES: Fangio said Chubb (ankle) and TE Noah Fant (leg), who returned to practice Monday, are expected to play next weekend. … Jackson, Simmons and Miller were elected co-captains by their teammates along with Brandon McManus, Teddy Bridgewater and Courtland Sutton. … The Broncos signed WR De’Mornay Pierson-El to their practice squad a week after cutting him Pierson-El was on the Raiders’ practice squad from 2019-20.

 AP Pro Football Writer Dave Campbell in Minnesota contributed to this story.